coderarjob/meghaos-x86/docs/notes/physical_memory_allocation.md

 ------------------------------------------------------------------------------
 __19 Nov 2022__

+With the latest change to the PMM, the physical address 0x0000 is now invalid.
+Think of it as `NULL` for PMM.
 Making physical addresses 0x0000 an invalid address has several benefits.
 * This makes the 0x0000 address perfect for initializing variables.
 * Functions can return this address to indicate an error.